 Scott Potter presented the Fiscal Year 2019 Ohio State Energy Partners Utility Systems Capital Improvement Plan.
 With our new energy plan, we separate capital projects into two different approvals.
 The projects that are anticipated to begin in Fiscal Year 2019 fall into one of three categories: life-cycle, expansion or energy-conservation measures.
 80 percent of the proposed projects are energy-conservation measures, which have a very strong return on investment and will directly contribute to the university's goal of reducing energy use.
-Ms. Readey then presented a request for approval to enter into professional services and construction contracts for three projects, including the project Mrs. Wexner had previously mentioned in Delaware County and the OSU East project that I had described.
+Ms. Readey then presented a request for approval to enter into professional services and construction contracts for three projects, including the project that I had described.
 Next, the committee reviewed a joint-use agreement between the university and the PAST Foundation.
 The university was allocated funds in the Fiscal Year 2019 State Capital Bill specifically designated for use by the PAST organization for a new roof, and is in essence a pass-through The Ohio State University to that nonprofit.